yongsoon-vfx/wiki-quartz/content/Useful Nodes.md

 ==**Extract Transform**== is a sop level node that takes an /obj level node and outputs a single point containing it’s position, orientation and pivot.
 Use copy to points to transfer it’s animation onto another geometry.

 ## [[math_funcs#Principal Component Analysis|Principal Component Analysis]]

+## Labs UV Transfer
+This node will work better than transferring UVs using the standard Attribute Transfer SOP.
+The UV seams will be preserved compared to the weird artifacts where the standard attribute transfer tries to interpolate in the seams.
+The way the node achieves this is by splitting up the points by each UV island and doing the transfer that way.